SpeysideHEP/spey-pyhf/docs/simplify.rst

 into a single bin and represents the background uncertainty as a single source.
-To capture the correlations between nuisance parameters, one needs to construct a statistical model only from control and validation regions, which is ideally purely dominated by the background, henceforth called the control model.
+To capture the correlations between nuisance parameters, one needs to construct a statistical model only from control and validation regions, which is ideally purely dominated by the background, henceforth called the control model :math:`\mathcal{L}^{c}`.
 Once nuisance parameters are fitted for the control model without the signal, one can compute the covariance matrix between the nuisance parameters using the Hessian of the negative log probability distribution,